 Most LLM providers charge separately for input tokens (your system prompt, conversation history, and user message) and output tokens (everything the model generates).
 Output tokens typically cost 3–5× more than input tokens at equivalent model tiers — so verbose system prompts and long context windows compound quickly as call volume scales.

 Understanding this structure reveals where model selection has the most leverage over LLM costs.
 Classification and extraction tasks carry large input token counts but generate short outputs; response generation and summarization accumulate output token costs.
 Prompt compression targets input tokens directly; caching eliminates API calls for both; routing directs each query to the model where per-token pricing is lowest for that task's complexity.
-For teams self-hosting open-source models, per-token pricing disappears entirely — replaced by fixed compute costs that don't scale with volume.
+For teams self-hosting open-source models, per-token pricing disappears entirely — replaced by fixed compute costs that don't scale with volume, though whether self-hosting an LLM is actually cheaper than the API comes down to how busy you keep the GPU.

 Tracking cache hit rates alongside LLM costs per call surfaces the real unit economics.
 When expensive models handle queries that a purpose-built alternative could match at the same quality threshold, the gap is where the optimization opportunity lives.
 Dedicated LLM cost tracking tools make this visibility continuous rather than a one-off audit.